nminoru/pib/README.md

 These IB devices are pib_0, pib_1, pib_2 and pib_3.
 Each HCA contains up to 32 ports (The default is 2).

-In addition, pib creates single internal InfiniBand switch too.
+In addition, pib creates one internal InfiniBand switch too.
 All ports of pib's HCA are connected to this switch.

 The current version of pib enables to drive the following interface: